 Skills in other languages would be a big advantage in this role.

-Responsibilities of the job vary according to the time of year and size of employer, but generally include:
+Responsibilities of a tour operator vary according to the time of year and size of employer, but generally include:

 - deciding how many holidays to sell each season and the resorts/countries to use